What makes a Building Material Green?

 - Green concrete.
 This concrete uses recycled concrete and waste products.
 This aggregate and additives could be waste by-products such as fly ash or slag.
 Concrete that uses recycled concrete aggregates

 - Low embodied energy building materials.
 Wood is an example of low embodied energy building material.
-Other building materials with low embodied energy include bricks and stone
+Other building materials with low embodied energy include bricks and stone.
+And timbercrete

 So eco-friendly homes often associate with the Earthship style of homes.
 These are passive solar earth shelters used with natural and eco-friendly materials.
 They are using whatever material is at hand.
 Such as earth-packed tyres.